Transformer (deep learning): Predecessors

-For many years, sequence modelling and generation was done by using plain recurrent neural networks (RNNs).
+Before transformers, recurrent neural networks (RNNs) were widely used for sequence modelling and generation.
 A well-cited early example was the Elman network (1990).
 In theory, the information from one token can propagate arbitrarily far down the sequence, but in practice the vanishing-gradient problem leaves the model's state at the end of a long sentence without precise, extractable information about preceding tokens.

-A key breakthrough was LSTM (1995), (Note: Gated recurrent units (2014) further reduced its complexity.) an RNN which used various innovations to overcome the vanishing gradient problem, allowing efficient learning of long-sequence modelling.
-One key innovation was the use of an attention mechanism which used neurons that multiply the outputs of other neurons, so-called multiplicative units.
+A key breakthrough was LSTM (originally described in a 1995 technical report and formally published in 1997), (Note: Gated recurrent units (2014) further reduced its complexity.) an RNN that introduced gating mechanisms to mitigate the vanishing gradient problem, allowing efficient learning of long-sequence modelling.
+One key architectural element was the use of multiplicative gating units, in which the outputs of some neurons modulate the outputs of others.
+These multiplicative units are conceptually distinct from the additive attention mechanism later introduced for sequence-to-sequence models.

 Neural networks using multiplicative units were later called sigma-pi networks or higher-order networks.
 LSTM became the standard architecture for long sequence modelling until the 2017 publication of transformers.
 However, LSTM still used sequential processing, like most other RNNs.
-(Note: Some architectures, such as RWKV or state space models, avoid the issue.)
+(Note: Some architectures, such as RWKV (Receptance Weighted Key Value) or state space models, avoid the issue.)
 Specifically, RNNs operate one token at a time from first to last; they cannot operate in parallel over all tokens in a sequence.

-Modern transformers overcome this problem, but unlike RNNs, they require computation time that is quadratic in the size of the context window.
-The linearly scaling fast weight controller (1992) learns to compute a weight matrix for further processing depending on the input.
-One of its two networks has "fast weights" or "dynamic links" (1981).
+Transformers allow parallel processing of tokens during training, but standard self-attention has computational and memory costs that grow quadratically with sequence length.
+The fast weight controller, proposed in 1992, used one network to generate input-dependent weights for another network.
+This method built on earlier work on "fast weights" and "dynamic links".
 A slow neural network learns by gradient descent to generate keys and values for computing the weight changes of the fast neural network which computes answers to queries.
 This was later shown to be equivalent to the unnormalized linear transformer.